anickacodes/AL-FrontEndWeb-Dev-Project/README.md

 There is a deployed front-end application.
 Users can interact through button clicks and form inputs.
-Users can make requests to an external API via formr submission There is a theme and unique product design.
+Users can make requests to an external API via formr submission Users can contact the author via at least email via home page There is a theme and unique product design.

 **Direct link to our site**